Electronic structure of CsPbBr3−xClx perovskites: synthesis, experimental characterization, and DFT simulations†

 All-inorganic lead halide perovskites of various compositions have emerged as a prospective family of materials for light-emitting devices and photonic applications.
 However, a comprehensive study of their structural and electronic properties is still missing.
 Moreover, thin film fabrication of these perovskites comprising heterohalide anions by wet chemistry approaches also remains challenging.
-Here we fabricate high-quality CsPbBr3−xClx perovskite thin films using a wet chemical method accompanied by chemical vapor anion exchange procedure, which allows to rigorously study their optical and structural properties at different compositions.
-Namely, we present both numerical and experimental study of the electronic properties of all-inorganic mixed-halide perovskites, showing their optical absorption, excitonic photoluminescence and exciton binding energy, phase, chemical composition, band structure and the band gap evolution with a gradual change of x in CsPbBr3−xClx.
-The results reveal that as Cl ions substitute for Br ones in perovskite crystal lattice the room-temperature phase does not change its orthorhombic symmetry, whereas the energy of the direct electronic transition from the valence to conduction band at the Γ-point increases nonlinearly.
-By using the experimentally derived nonlinear dependence it is easy to accurately predict band gap for any CsPbBr3−xClx perovskite thin film consisting of grains with sizes beyond quantum confinement regime.
+Here we fabricate high-quality CsPbBr3−xClx perovskite thin films using a wet chemical method accompanied by a chemical vapor anion exchange procedure, which allows rigorously studying their optical and structural properties at different compositions.
+Namely, we present both the numerical and experimental studies of the electronic properties of all-inorganic mixed-halide perovskites, showing their optical absorption, excitonic photoluminescence and exciton binding energy, phase, chemical composition, and band structure and the band gap evolution with a gradual change in x in CsPbBr3−xClx.
+The results reveal that as Cl ions substitute for Br ones in the perovskite crystal lattice the room-temperature phase does not change its orthorhombic symmetry, whereas the energy of the direct electronic transition from the valence to conduction band at the Γ-point increases nonlinearly.
+By using the experimentally derived nonlinear dependence it is easy to accurately predict the band gap for any CsPbBr3−xClx perovskite thin film consisting of grains with sizes beyond the quantum confinement regime.

 - This article is part of the themed collection: 2019 PCCP HOT Articles